 Triple Threat is brilliant, entertaining, nonsense.
 With a couple A-list martial arts stars in Iwais and Jaa, and a couple of B-list stars in Jai White and Atkins, plus the semi-retired mixed martial arts star Bisping in the cast, this film was always going to be action first and story second, and so it proves.

-With Jai White and Atkins in the roles of villains, roles that suit their limited acting abilities far more than leading man roles, both embrace their parts, along with a quite impressive Bisping, as snarling, mean mercenaries.
+With Jai White and Adkins in the roles of villains, roles that suit their limited acting abilities far more than leading man roles, both embrace their parts, along with a quite impressive Bisping, as snarling, mean mercenaries.

-The story is so convoluted and silly, with Atkins’ Collins only being imprisoned in the middle of a village so as Jaa’s wife can get killed; a whole village died for a plot point.
+The story is so convoluted and silly, with Adkins’ Collins only being imprisoned in the middle of a village so as Jaa’s wife can get killed; a whole village died for a plot point.

 Iwais’ Payu and Chen’s Long Fei are not perturbed by their mercenary friends mowing down an entire village to apparently free a few women and children and do not twig that something might be amiss until they find that they are only there for one person.